-Why did the Palestinian group Hamas launch an attack on Israel?
+Why the Palestinian group Hamas launched an attack on Israel?
 All to know

 - “We want the international community to stop atrocities in Gaza, against Palestinian people, our holy sites like Al-Aqsa.
 All these things are the reason behind starting this battle,” he said.

-- “This is the day of the greatest battle to end the last occupation on earth,” Mohammed Deif, the Hamas military commander said, adding that 5,000 rockets were launched.
+- “This is the day of the greatest battle to end the last occupation on Earth,” Mohammed Deif, the Hamas military commander said, adding that 5,000 rockets were launched.

 - “Everyone who has a gun should take it out.
 The time has come,” Deif said, according to reports.